-For EEA users: We only send marketing communications to users located in the EEA with your prior consent.
-Please see the section “For EEA users” below.
+For EEA Users: We only send marketing communications to Users located in the EEA with your prior consent.
+Please see the section “For EEA Users” below.

 GATHERING, USE AND DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION

-Users of the Website Generally
+Users of the Website Generally.

-Information,” by contrast, is information such as a name or email address that, without more, can be directly associated with a specific person.
-Like most website operators, DS gathers from users of the Website Non-Personally-Identifying Information of the sort that web browsers, depending on their settings, may make available.
-That information includes the user’s Internet Protocol (IP) address, operating system, browser type and the locations of the websites the user views right before arriving at, while navigating and immediately after leaving the Website, as more fully described herein.
-Although such information is not Personally-Identifying Information, it may be possible for DS to determine from an IP address a user’s Internet service provider and the geographic location of the visitor’s point of connectivity as well as other statistical usage data.
-DS may analyze Non-Personally-Identifying Information gathered from users of the Website to help DS better understand how the Website is being used.
-By identifying patterns and trends in usage, DS is able to better design the Website to improve users’ experiences, both in terms of content and ease of use.
+“Non-Personally-Identifying Information” is information that, without the aid of additional information, cannot be directly associated with a specific person.
+“Personally-Identifying Information,” by contrast, (as discussed further below) is information such as a name or email address that, without more, can be directly associated with a specific person.
+Like most website operators, DS gathers from Users of the Website Non-Personally-Identifying Information of the sort that web browsers, depending on their settings, may make available.
+That information includes the User’s Internet Protocol (IP) address, operating system, browser type and the locations of the websites the User views right before arriving at, while navigating and immediately after leaving the Website, as more fully described herein.
+Although such information is not Personally-Identifying Information, it may be possible for DS to determine from an IP address a User’s internet service provider and the geographic location of the visitor’s point of connectivity as well as other statistical usage data.
+DS may analyze Non-Personally-Identifying Information gathered from Users of the Website to help DS better understand how the Website is being used.
+By identifying patterns and trends in usage, DS is able to better design the Website to improve Users’ experiences, both in terms of content and ease of use.

-Automatically Collected Information
+Automatically Collected Information.

 - Mobile Device Information.
 If you use a mobile device to access the Website, we may collect device information (such as your mobile device ID, model and manufacturer), operating system, version information and IP address.

 - Log data.
 As with most websites and technology services delivered over the internet, our servers automatically collect data when you access or use our Website and record it in log files.
 This log data may include the IP address, browser type and settings, the date and time of use, information about browser configuration, language preferences, and cookie data.

 WEBSITE USERS WHO DO NOT WISH TO HAVE WEB COOKIES PLACED ON THEIR COMPUTERS SHOULD SET THEIR BROWSERS TO REFUSE WEB COOKIES BEFORE ACCESSING THE WEBSITE, WITH THE UNDERSTANDING THAT CERTAIN FEATURES OF THE WEBSITE MAY NOT FUNCTION PROPERLY WITHOUT THE AID OF WEB COOKIES.
 WEBSITE USERS WHO REFUSE WEB COOKIES ASSUME ALL RESPONSIBILITY FOR ANY RESULTING LOSS OF FUNCTIONALITY.

-A “Web Beacon” is an object that is embedded in a web page or email that is usually invisible to the user and allows website operators to check whether a user has viewed a particular web page or an email.
-DS may use Web Beacons on the Website and in emails to count users who have visited particular pages, viewed emails and to deliver co-branded services.
-Web Beacons are not used to access users’ Personally-Identifying Information.
+A “Web Beacon” is an object that is embedded in a web page or email that is usually invisible to a user and allows website operators to check whether a user has viewed a particular web page or an email.
+DS may use Web Beacons on the Website and in emails to count Users who have visited particular pages, viewed emails and to deliver co-branded services.
+Web Beacons are not used to access Users’ Personally-Identifying Information.
 They are a technique that DS may use to compile aggregated statistics about Website usage.
 Web Beacons collect only a limited set of information, including a number, time and date of a page or email view and a description of the page or email on which the Web Beacon resides.
 You may not decline Web Beacons.
-However, they can be rendered ineffective by declining all Web Cookies or modifying your browser setting to notify you each time a Web Cookie is tendered, permitting you to accept or decline Web Cookies on an individual basis.
+However, they can be rendered ineffective by declining all Web Cookies or modifying your browser settings to notify you each time a Web Cookie is tendered, permitting you to accept or decline Web Cookies on an individual basis.

-Aggregated and Non-Personally-Identifying Information
+Aggregated and Non-Personally-Identifying Information.

 We may share aggregated and Non-Personally Identifying Information we collect under any of the above circumstances.
 We may also share it with third parties and our affiliate companies to develop and deliver targeted advertising on the Website and on websites of third parties.
 We may combine Non-Personally Identifying Information we collect with additional Non-Personally Identifying Information collected from other sources.
 We also may share aggregated information with third parties, purpose of conducting general business analysis.
-This information does not contain any Personally-Identifying Information and may be used to develop website content and services that we hope you and other users will find of interest and to target content and advertising.
+This information does not contain any Personally-Identifying Information and may be used to develop Website content and services that we hope you and other Users will find of interest and to target content and advertising.

-Additional Terms for Mobile Device Users
+Additional Terms for Mobile Device Users.

+- Geo-Location Information.
 Unless we have received your prior consent, we do not access or track any location-based information from your mobile device at any time while using the Website, except that it may be possible for DS to determine from an IP address the geographic location of your point of connectivity, in which case we may gather and use such general location data.

+- Social Media.
 We may use hyperlinks on the Website which will redirect you to a social network if you click on the respective link.
 However, when you click on a social plug-in, such as Facebook’s “Like” button, Twitter’s “tweet” button or the Google+, that particular social network’s plugin will be activated and your browser will directly connect to that provider’s servers.
 If you do not use these buttons, none of your data will be sent to the respective social network’s plugin provider.
-So for example, when you click on the Facebook’s “Like” button on the Website, Facebook will receive your IP address, the
+For example, when you click on the Facebook’s “Like” button on the Website, Facebook will receive your IP address, the

-COLLECTION, USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION
+COLLECTION, USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION.

 As defined above, Personally-Identifying Information is information that can be directly associated with a specific person.
-DS may collect a range of Personally-Identifying Information from and about Website users.
-Much of the Personally-Identifying Information collected by DS about users is information provided by users themselves when communicating with us or signing up to receive newsletters.
-That information may include each user’s name, address, email address and telephone number, and, if you transact business with us, financial information such as your payment method (valid credit card number, type, expiration date or other financial information).
+DS may collect a range of Personally-Identifying Information from and about Website Users.
+Much of the Personally-Identifying Information collected by DS about Users is information provided by Users themselves when communicating with us or signing up to receive newsletters.
+That information may include each User’s name, address, email address and telephone number, and, if you transact business with us, financial information such as your payment method (valid credit card number, type, expiration date or other financial information).
 We also may request demographic or other relevant information as determined by DS from time to time.
-Users of the Website are under no obligation to provide DS with Personally-Identifying Information of any kind, with the caveat that a user’s refusal to do so may prevent the user from using certain Website features.
+Users of the Website are under no obligation to provide DS with Personally-Identifying Information of any kind, with the caveat that a User’s refusal to do so may prevent the User from using certain Website features.
 BY USING THE WEBSITE, YOU CONSENT TO THE USE AND DISCLOSURE OF YOUR PERSONALLY-IDENTIFYING INFORMATION AS DESCRIBED IN THIS “COLLECTION, USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION” SECTION.